-Engine Air Cleaner/Filter (Gasoline Engines)
+Engine Air Cleaner/Filter

 The engine air cleaner/filter is located near the center of the engine compartment.
-See "Engine Compartment Overview" in the Index for more information on location.
+See Engine Compartment Overview on page 5-12 for more information on location.

+Your vehicle may have this feature.
 The engine air cleaner/filter assembly has an indicator that lets you know when the air filter is dirty and needs to be serviced.
-See "Owner Checks and Services" in the Index to determine when to check the indicator.

 If the area inside the clear section of the indicator is green, no air filter service is required.
-When the area inside the indicator is orange and CHANGE AIR FILTER appears, the filter should be replaced.
-To change the engine air cleaner/filter, do the following:
+When the area inside the indicator is orange and CHANGE AIR FILTER appears, press the button to reset.
+Check the indicator again after your vehicle has been driven.
+If the area inside the indicator is orange and CHANGE AIR FILTER appears, the filter should be replaced.

+To replace the engine air cleaner/filter, do the following:

-- 1. Unhook the retainer clips and remove the cover. - 2.
-Lift the filter out of the engine air cleaner/filter housing.
+- 1. Unhook the retainer clips and remove the cover. - Lift the filter out of the engine air cleaner/filter housing.
 Care should be taken to dislodge as little dirt as possible. - 3.
-Clean the engine air cleaner/filter housing. - 4.
-Install the new engine air cleaner/filter into the engine air cleaner/filter housing.
-Make sure that it fits properly into the housing. - 5.
-Install the cover and fasten the retaining clips. - 6.
-After the engine air cleaner/filter is properly serviced, the indicator should be reset.
+Clean the engine air cleaner/filter housing. - Install the new engine air cleaner/filter into the engine air cleaner/filter housing.
+Make sure that it fits properly into the housing. - Install the cover and fasten the retaining clips. - After the engine air cleaner/filter is properly serviced, the indicator should be reset.
 Push the button on the top of the indicator to reset it to the green (clean) filter zone.

-See "Normal Replacement Parts" for the proper filter to use.

-Refer to the Maintenance Schedule to determine when to replace the engine air cleaner/filter and crankcase ventilation filter.
-See "Scheduled Maintenance Services" in the Index.
+See Normal Maintenance Replacement Parts on page 5-104 for the proper filter to use.
+Refer to the maintenance schedule to determine when to replace the engine air cleaner/filter.
+See Part A: Scheduled Maintenance Services on page 6-4.

 Operating the engine with the air cleaner/filter off can cause you or others to be burned.
 The air cleaner not only cleans the air, it stops flame if the engine backfires.
-If it isn't there, and the engine backfires, you could be burned.
+If it isn't there and the engine backfires, you could be burned.
 Don't drive with it off, and be careful working on the engine with the air cleaner/filter off.

-If the air cleaner/filter is off, a backfire can cause a damaging engine fire.
+Notice: If the air cleaner/filter is off, a backfire can cause a damaging engine fire.
 And, dirt can easily get into your engine, which will damage it.
 Always have the air cleaner/filter in place when you're driving.